Aether CLI

 • If the workload never needs local paths, this may be all they need

-Bring Aether in for the parts of the workflow that still expect a mounted tree on a user or worker machine.
+Bring Aether CLI in for the parts of the workflow that still expect a mounted tree on a user or worker machine.

 • Keep builds, tests, and editor-driven tasks on smaller compute boxes